 |String Pattern:||16 x 19|

-The tennis racket really excelled from the back of the court and provided me with a good balance of power, control and spin on both my forehand and my backhand.
+The racket really excelled from the back of the court and provided me with a good balance of power, control, and spin on both my forehand and my backhand.

 I also felt it was a lot more forgiving on off center shots than my old RF97.

-One thing I always worry about when switching to a lighter racket than my RF97 is that will the lower weight affect the quality of my backhands.
+One thing I always worry about when switching to a lighter frame than my RF97 is whether the lower weight affects the quality of my backhands.